What is GST return filing?

 - GSTR-3B is return where tax is paid and input tax credit is claimed, it is recommended for the dealers who had applied for Online GST registration without the assistance of GST registration consultant to get the services of GST filing consultant.

 - Failure to file monthly GSTR-3B return on time will result in a penalty of Rs.20 per day for nil return and Rs.50 per day in any other case.
 Penalty will be calculated from the next day after the due date and up to the date of filing the GSTR-3B for the month.

 - Failure to file GST returns for a continuous period of 6 months will result in the cancellation of the GST registration number.

 - GST returns once filed cannot be revised, so after the entry of data and before submission of the return, the summary will be downloaded and checked for the correctness of the data to be filed.
-Any corrections after the submission of GST return filing can be made only by an amendment in succeeding GST returns.
+Any corrections after the submission of the return after GST return filing can be made only by an amendment in succeeding GST returns.

-- In case of payment is initiated, and the control is not redirected to the GST portal after payment of taxes if the status of the payment is initiated in challan history menu, then the transaction will be linked in a few hours.
+- In case of payment is initiated, and the control is not redirected to the GST portal after payment of taxes if the status of the payment is initiated in the challan history menu, then the transaction will be linked in a few hours.

 - Payment of taxes can be made only through online payment, or NEFT/RTGS in case the amount exceeds Rs.10,000.

 - Payment of penalty and tax on reverse charges can be paid only in cash, and the balance available in the electronic credit ledger cannot be used.
 If the balance is available in the electronic cash ledger means, the same shall be utilized to discharge the late fees or tax on reverse-charge.